3.5 Traineeships and apprenticeships

 Traineeships for jobseekers are an integral part of the Youth guarantee implementation plan.

-The vocational training programmes in technical secondary education offer two completion certificates:
+The vocational training programmes in general secondary education offer three completion certificates:

-- Certificate of professional competence (DAP; Diplôme d'aptitude professionnelle) which prepares the participant for immediate entry into professional life
+- Vocational aptitude diploma (DAP; Diplôme d'aptitude professionnelle) which prepares the participant for immediate entry into professional life

-- Professional competence diploma (CCP; Certificat de capacité professionnelle) that also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).
+- Vocational capacity diploma (CCP; Certificat de capacité professionnelle) that also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).